 For example, suppose you have a Business process test that contains:

 - 1 Maintenance Component

 In this example, the test status is Error, because Error is the most severe status of a Business Component in the test.

 Once the BPTs are designed you need to run the BPT to check whether the Components are arranged in the proper order and the data you passed is working properly or not.
 It is similar to Testing our automation script with all possible ways (positive and negative) and data to check the accuracy of the script.

-Once click on the run button 'Run or Debug Test' window is displayed.
-In the Run window you have two options how you want to run our BPT.
+Once click on the run button ‘Run or Debug Test’ window is displayed.
+In the Run window, you have two options for how you want to run our BPT.